jgbarah/aframewiki/en/pages/component-directory.md

 ## Origin
 This is the modern, community-maintained alternative to the out-of-date A-Frame Registry.

-The historical standard has been to publish and search for component on A-Frame.
+The historical standard has been to publish and search for component on NPM.
 This adds some overhead, though, and only searching on NPM can mean missing a lot of possible projects.
 A-Frame doesn't require a complex build process, either, so installing with NPM may not always be the best fit--the community can get a speed boost to our pages by all using the same cached CDNs, actually.

 The focus here is not on the original author's repo, but on the most up-to-date fork available of a repo.
 If two forks are both viable with unique features, they can both be listed separately.